 Viterbo is a spa and town.

-Viterbo, with its Romanesque cathedral and walls dating back to 11th century, is one of the most well-preserved medieval cities in Italy.
+Viterbo, with its Romanesque cathedral and walls dating back to the 11th century, is one of the most well-preserved medieval cities in Italy.
 Aside from the draw of its winding streets and attractions–including the Museo Civico with archaeological finds, Pinacoteca, and botanical garden–the biggest reason to go to Viterbo is its spa.
 These thermal baths have been around since Roman and Etruscan times.
 They are a great place to unwind and relax.

 Cervara di Roma